TusharSharma16/RainRoof/README.md

-# SIH-RainWater-Harvesting
+# RainWater-Harvesting
-SIH submission for GoldMan Sachs' problem statement at NIT Calicut.
+AICTE submission for Water Category problem statement at Chhatra Vishwakarma Awards.
 - At this time, the entire project is ready to be deployed and runs on a Flask middle-tier.
 All values are real-time satellite images obtained from Google Maps API for the rooftop detection and estimation.
 - The machine learning aspect of our project was used to estimate the dimensions of the roof (`OpenCV` and `Computer Vision Models`) along with rainfall estimation using a rolling forecasting model.